-Children experience distressing physical symptoms, most prevalently fatigue, from cancer and its treatment.
+Summary: Children experience distressing physical symptoms, most prevalently fatigue, from cancer and its treatment.
 Efforts to manage cancer-related symptoms in children have not kept pace with advances in cancer treatments.
 Factors contributing to poor symptom management include delay in reporting symptoms to clinicians, limited time during clinic visits, and logistical and organizational barriers that limit the quality of symptom care.
-Timely identification of symptoms is fundamental to the overall success of cancer treatment.
-The Symptom Monitoring & Systematic Assessment in Young Survivors (SyMon-SAYS), a patient-oriented, technology-based symptom monitoring and reporting system, was developed to fill this need.